-Why Is Seeing Your Own Reflection So Important?
+Why is Seeing Your Own Reflection So Important?

-Four research findings from neuroscience that you need to know
+Four research findings from neuroscience that you need to know.

 Posted Aug 05, 2018

 Throughout history, mirrors have been associated with vanity and narcissism.
-But in everyday life, many people tend avoid looking at themselves for more than a quick glance.
+But in everyday life, many people tend to avoid looking at themselves for more than a quick glance.
 They don’t want to activate their own critical thoughts about their appearance.
 We are socialized to compare our physical image with ideals and standards.
 That’s how we typically use mirrors.
 But, whether we realize it or not, mirrors and reflective surfaces also play an important role in our psychological and emotional functioning.

 Here are four important research findings from psychology and neuroscience on how mirrors and reflections support our psychological well-being.